 2) Collaborative Partnerships: Students deepen their learning by contributing in ways that helps community partners advance their goals, such as direct service (volunteering or participant-observation), information products (such as brochures, interviews, databases, webpages, videos), artistic works, or research findings.
 Community learning benefits all participants.

-2) Perspective-Building Relationships: By learning in partnership with community members, students form relationships that deepen their current understanding of local and global issues.
-Encountering new perspectives that are different from one’s own is a vital part of a liberal arts education.
+3) Perspective-Building Relationships: Students form relationships with community partners outside of their classroom to gain new perspectives on local and/or global issues.
+Encountering viewpoints that differ from one’s own is a vital part of a liberal arts education.

 We are always looking for ways we can grow and expand our work in Hartford and would love to hear from you about how you want to be a part of this work.
 Contact Director Erica Crowley to find out more about how to get involved.